 If you’re thinking of selling, this would appear to be the year; 161 homes have sold just in the first six months, a whopping increase over 2020 when the 12-month total was189.

 According to many Rye realtors, the bloom is not yet off the rose.
 Sales may have slowed slightly — even the most motivated of buyers wants to enjoy summer and post-Covid life — but Rye remains one of the most desirable towns to live in because of its open space, waterfront access, schools, and easy commute to New York City.
+If you need cash fast, We Buy Houses as-is.

 There have, however, already been price reductions on homes that seemed appropriately priced.